paleboot/nix.dev/source/anti-patterns/language.md

 Nix syntax supports URLs as verbatim, so one can write `https://example.com` instead of `"https://example.com"`

-There's was an [RFC 45](https://github.com/NixOS/rfcs/pull/45) accepted to deprecate verbatim URLS and provides a number of arguments how this feature does more harm than good.
+There was an RFC ([RFC 0045](https://github.com/NixOS/rfcs/pull/45)) accepted to deprecate verbatim URLs which provides a number of arguments how this feature does more harm than good.

 (rec-expression)=